mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

-##### Power Related to Generator
+##### Generator Active Power Output
-Finally, we can compute the active output power of a particular generator using the function:
+Finally, we can compute the active power output of a particular generator using the function:
 ```@repl ComputationPowersCurrentsLosses
 powerGenerator(system, model; label = 1)
 ```